Best of SIHH: Hands-On with the Cartier Privé Tank CintréeThe most elegant of Tanks returns in style.

 Of the three the platinum version is the clear winner, starting with its tactile feel.
 The denser metal gives it a bit more heft, which helps given that the watch is quite insubstantial.
 The monochromatic grey dial and black hands also give it a dignified bearing, but one that is alleviated by the bright red crown jewel.
 And best of all it is only 15% or so more than the gold models.

 Between the two versions in 18k gold, the yellow gold Cintree is more unusual, and also more attractive.
-The colours give it a vaguely vintage feel without feeling affected, though the yellow tones of the watch lack contrast with Asian skin.
+The colours give it a vaguely vintage feel without feeling affected.

 The Tank Cintrée is powered by the cal.
 8971 MC, which is actually a Jaeger-LeCoultre cal.
 846. Ovoid in shape with a 36-hour power reserve, the cal.
 846 is a smallish movement developed for the small and medium size Reverso watches.